shenxiaolong-code/mlir-crtp-proposal/MLIR_CRTP_RFC_Proposal.md

 This RFC proposes replacing TableGen-based operation definition in MLIR with a modern C++ approach using **Curiously Recurring Template Pattern (CRTP)** combined with **selective method overriding** and **code non-invasive/framework functionality invasive enhancement extension**.
 This approach provides greater flexibility, eliminates the learning curve of TableGen syntax, and leverages the full power of the C++ type system while maintaining zero runtime overhead.

+## 🤖 Tips
+- Understanding this approach's implementation principles and various usage patterns with AI assistance can significantly accelerate the process of familiarizing with this approach and exploring more possible extension usages.
+- Possible AI prompts:
+-- "Explain CRTP patterns in MLIR operation definition" -- "Compare TableGen vs CRTP approaches for framework extension" -- "Help me understand the 'non-invasive code, invasive functionality' design philosophy" -- "How does this approach control and modify framework behavior without modifying MLIR framework code" -- "Analyze the trait_binding mechanism in this CRTP proposal" -- "I have this requirement (xxx), how can I use this approach's techniques to solve it"

 ## Background and Motivation

 ### Current TableGen Limitations